WebOfTrust/WOT-terms/howto/why-terms-wot-manage-structure.md

    2. number of appearances, the actual count

 #### Regular expression to hit
- - Some abbreviation are too short.
-They acronyms match non-relevant things in the text.
+ - Some abbreviationS are too short.
+The acronyms match non-relevant things in the text.
 E.g. "AN", "AID" and "SAID".
 We need to look for "(AN)", " AN " or at the beginning of a paragraph: "\nAN ".
- - multiple word expression like "virtual-credential-transaction-event-log" should be look for using "virtual credential transaction event log"
+ - multiple-word expressions like "virtual-credential-transaction-event-log" should be looked for using "virtual credential transaction event log".
- - The longer combination that matches exactly takes precedence in the count:
+ - The longer combination that matches exactly, takes precedence in the count:
 "virtual-credential-transaction-event-log", then "credential transaction event log" and lastly "transaction event log".
 No double counts here.
 Same with acronyms: an exact match for "VC-TEL" implies that there's no count for "TEL".
 Lastly also in syllables: a hit for "keridemlia" doesn't count "keri" in this word.

 ### Results